Great ideas and inspiration for a Far and Wild safari

-We know the importance of choosing the right place to go on safari, you want to see all you can and have the best possible experiences so we've pulled together our favourite safari trips from classics to self-drives, off the beaten track, luxury or family, we've got plenty of ideas to get you inspired.
+We know the importance of choosing the right place to go on safari, you want to see all you can and have the best possible experiences so we've pulled together our favourite safari trips to get you inspired.

 Of course, these are simply suggestions, every holiday we create is unique and tailored to your needs.